- Microsoft Excel is one of the most widely used tools for data analysis

 Note: This isn’t an exhaustive list.
 Feel free to share your favorite keyboard shortcuts in Excel in the comments section below.
 Literally, I do 80% of excel tasks using shortcuts.

-Excel is arguably one of the best programs ever made, and it has remained the gold standard for nearly all businesses worldwide.
+Excel is arguably one of the best tools ever made, and it has remained the gold standard for nearly all businesses worldwide.
 But whether you’re a newbie or a power user, there’s always something left to learn.
 Or do you think you’ve seen it all and done it all?
 Let us know what we’ve missed in the comments.